Bolivia says Morales' plane diverted, apparently over Snowden

 LA PAZ (Reuters) - Bolivia said President Evo Morales’ plane was forced to land in Austria on Tuesday after France and Portugal refused air permits, apparently because they suspected it was carrying Edward Snowden, the former U.S. spy agency contractor wanted by Washington on espionage charges.

-Bolivian Foreign Minister David Choquehuanca furiously accused France and Portugal of putting the leftist Morales’ life at risk and insisted that Snowden was not on Morales’ plane.
+Bolivian Foreign Minister David Choquehuanca furiously accused France and Portugal of putting Morales’ life at risk and insisted that Snowden was not on Morales’ plane.

-Choquehuanca told reporters that Portugal and France had abruptly canceled the air permits, forcing the unscheduled Vienna stopover as Morales was returning on a Bolivian government plane from Russia.
+Choquehuanca told reporters that Portugal and France had abruptly canceled the air permits, forcing the unscheduled Vienna stopover as Morales was returning on a Bolivian government aircraft from Russia.

 “They say it was due to technical issues, but after getting explanations from some authorities we found that there appeared to be some unfounded suspicions that Mr. Snowden was on the plane ...
 We don’t know who invented this lie,” he said.